 Deb Heilig grew up in Michigan, graduating from Western Michigan University with a degree in Printing Management.
 She worked for a number of printing, publishing and advertising companies in New York before moving to Tucson in 1996 to start her own design and custom embroidery business.
 Deb sold her business in 2003 and is currently a business analyst in the insurance industry.
 Deb, her spouse Loretta and their dog Zelda spend as much time as possible camping all over the southwest.

 Deb was diagnosed in 2012 with appendiceal/colon cancer and spent the next 18 months in active treatment.
 During that period, Deb learned just how important physical activity is during cancer treatment, as well as the importance of having supportive, positive, understanding people to help navigate what can be an overwhelming journey.

-Deb designed and maintains the Tucson Cancer Conquerors’ website, is a member of the Board of Directors and leads the TCC Second Sunday Hikes.
+Deb designed and maintains the Tucson Cancer Conquerors website and leads the TCC Second Sunday Hikes.

 Lana Holstein, MD was born in Omaha and moved to California in high school.
 She attended Stanford and went to law school there for one year before she decided that medicine was really her life’s calling.
 After Yale Med School she and her husband came back west to practice in Flagstaff and then Tucson, AZ before retiring in 2011.

 She was diagnosed with colo-rectal cancer in 2000 and has had two recurrences—the last one thankfully over 13 years ago.
 She is grateful for high tech medicine she has received and also cognizant of how important support and fitness have been in her journey—hence TCC!